Lighting Cues are only available with SCS Professional and higher license levels. DMX is used for primarily for lighting control.

 Note 3: The default setting for 'Fade time for the above fixtures' is Use production default.
 The default setting for 'Fade out time for other active channels' is Use above fade time.

-Do NOT blackout other active channels when using 'Live DMX Test': When you use Live DMX Test (described next) SCS will blackout all other active channels unless you first of all select this 'Do NOT blackout...' checkbox.
+Do NOT blackout other dimmable channels when using 'Live DMX Test': When you use Live DMX Test (described next) SCS will blackout all other active dimmable channels unless you first of all select this 'Do NOT blackout...' checkbox.

-Live DMX Test: If you select this checkbox then the DMX Values are sent immediately to the DMX interface.
+Live DMX Test: If you select this checkbox then the DMX Values are sent to the DMX interface.
 This enables you to check, for example, a real lighting effect while you drag DMX Value sliders until you get the effect and intensity you desire.
-Live DMX Test does not apply the Fade Time, although SCS may implement a short fade time to protect the fixture.
 The purpose of Live DMX Test is to enable you to view the end result of the Lighting Cue.
 SCS will blackout all other active channels unless you first of all select the 'Do NOT blackout...' checkbox described above.

 Reset Items: If you make any changes to the DMX Items, including the use of the DMX Values slider, then you can use the Reset DMX Items button to reinstate the original items and values.
 Note that this will not reset the Fade time setting or the Fade out time for other active channels setting.